rottango/learning/README.md

 # Learning

-Learning how to use Git and GitHub
+Learning how to use Git and GitHub , cahnge